joncampbell123/dosbox-x/INSTALL.md

 You may want to use the all-in-one Windows installer packages instead in order to ease the installation.
 The Windows installers are especially recommended for new users.
 With the installer the installation process will be automated while allowing you to change the install path and the default build to run if you prefer (and the option to install all builds to subdirectories), so that you will be able to start DOSBox-X as soon as the installation ends.
 A quick start guide is also included in the package.
 Windows installer for the latest official DOSBox-X version is available from: [DOSBox-X-Setup-Windows-latest.exe](https://github.com/Wengier/dosbox-x-wiki/raw/master/DOSBox-X-Setup-Windows-latest.exe)

-If you prefer to use the zip packages mentioned above, please select one of the zip packages to download for your platform and unzip, then you will find various folders, which are some supported targets.
+If you prefer to use the zip packages as previously mentioned, please select one of the zip packages to download for your platform and unzip, then you will find various folders or subdirectories, which are some supported targets.
 For Visual Studio builds, these correspond to Win32, x64, ARM and ARM64 (either SDL1 or SDL2), which are the build platforms.
 For MinGW builds, the targets are plain MinGW (mingw), MinGW for lowend systems (mingw-lowend), MinGW SDL2 (mingw-sdl2) and MinGW with custom drawn menu (mingw-sdldraw).
 Go to a target folder for your platform and run dosbox-x.exe inside it, then DOSBox-X will be launched and ready to be used.
 Unlike the Windows installer version, there is no documentation included in these packages, and you may not see all such packages for some DOSBox-X versions.

 Linux Packages
 --------------